dcos/dcos-docs/1.10/installing/custom/node-cluster-health-check.md

 | 2            | CRITICAL | Check failed.
 Investigate if unexpected.          |
 | 3 or greater | UNKNOWN  | Status cannot be determined.
 Investigate.         |

+Optionally you can configure the checks to output a human-readable message to stderr or stdout.

-# Specifying Custom Health Checks
+## Specifying Custom Health Checks
-Custom health checks must be specified in the DC/OS installation configuration file, before installing DC/OS.
+Before installing DC/OS, you must specify custom health checks in the `custom_checks` installation configuration parameter.
 If you want to modify the configuration file after installation, you must follow the [DC/OS upgrade process](/docs/1.10/installing/upgrading/).

+If it's an absolute path (e.g., if you have an executable in `/usr/bin/`), you can go specify it directly in the `cmd`.
+If you reference an executable by name without an absolute path (e.g., `echo` instead of `/usr/bin/echo`), the system will look for it by using this search path, and use the first executable that it finds: `/opt/mesosphere/bin:/usr/bin:/bin:/sbin`.

 For a description of this parameter and examples, see the [configuration parameter documentation](/docs/1.10/installing/custom/configuration/configuration-parameters/#custom_checks).

+# Types of Health Checks

+### Cluster Checks
+Cluster checks report the health status of the entire DC/OS cluster.
+Cluster checks are available across your cluster on all nodes.
+You can discover which cluster checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check cluster --list`.

+### Node Checks
+Node checks report the status of individual nodes after installation.
+Node checks can be run post-installation by connecting to an individual node via SSH.
+You can view which node checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check node-poststart --list`.

-# Running Custom Health Checks
+# Running Health Checks
-After you have defined custom health checks, you can run these commands from your cluster node.
+You can run these commands from your cluster node to invoke custom or predefined health checks.

 **Prerequisites:**